ehedman/websocketNmea/README.md

 Checkout a somewhat outdated presentation here: http://www.hedmanshome.se/content/view/17/1/

-Currently there are nine virtual instrument working:
+Currently there are eleven virtual instrument working:

     Log           : SOW, SOG
     Wind          : Real, Relative and speed
     Depth         : With low water warning and water temp Compass       : With heading
-    Goggle Map    : With current satellite view and AIS radar view Volt meter    : From ADC
+    Goggle Map    : With current satellite view and AIS radar view Clock         : The vessels time
+    GPS           : Lo, Lat and Heading
+    WaterMaker:   : Conductivity, temp, volume (separate project) Volt meter    : From ADC
     Current meter : From ADC
-    Temp meter    : From ADC (Directly in C/F from UK1104) Relay ON/OFF  : From ADC (UK1104 only)
+    Temp meter    : From ADC (Directly in C/F from UK1104) I/O Control:
-    Clock         : The vessels time
-    GPS           : Lo, Lat and Heading
-    WaterMaker:   : Conductivity, temp, volume (separate project)
+    Relay ON/OFF  : From ADC (UK1104 only)

 Tested runtime environment:
-- Odroid XU3 (Ubuntu 15.04)
+- Odroid XU3/4 (Ubuntu 15.04/16.04)
 - X86 (Ubuntu 16)
 - Raspberry Pi Model 3 (Debian wheezy)
 - Linux Mint 17/18
-- Browsers: Firefox, IE, Chrome
+- Browsers: Firefox, IE, Chrome (Chrome & Firefox also on Android)

 For the ADC to work properly I recommend the Pi with the MCP3208 SPI Chip 12 bit ADC 8 channels.
 For a more comprehensive I/O Solution use the UK1104 driver instead.
 See https://www.canakit.com